Pruning strategy for forsythia

 We just bought a house and the forsythia is very overgrown and old.
 It has many branches deep inside the bush that have nothing at all on them.
 Do we try to cut out all those old, non-blooming branches and hope for the best?
 We love forsythia.
 Help!!!!

 This sounds like the same problem my shrub is having, only to a much greater degree.
 If a branch truly has nothing on it–no flower buds and no leaf buds, either–the branch is dead.
-By all means, cut it out.
+By all means, prune it out.
 For branches that have leaves, but no flowers, the first step is to look around the shrub.
 Are other trees or shrubs shading the forsythia in summer?
 If so, no amount of forsythia pruning will help.
 You’ll have to prune away whatever is shading the forsythia, and that might not be worth the ugliness that might ensue.

 You also have to consider if the forsythia isn’t bud-hardy for the climate.
 Any forsythia in the warmer part of zone 5 and south of that should be fine.